-Since 1904 St. Paul's Cathedral has served our community from the same downtown location at the northeast corner of NW 7th and Robinson, providing a gracious spiritual heart to the Cathedral's neighbors in Downtown, Bricktown, Midtown and Uptown Oklahoma City, St. Paul's also serves as the Cathedral for the Diocese of Oklahoma.
+Since 1904, St. Paul's Cathedral has served the community from the same location at the northeast corner of N.W.
+7th and Robinson.
+Providing a spiritual heart to the Cathedral's neighbors in Downtown, Bricktown, Midtown and Uptown Oklahoma City, St. Paul's also serves as the Cathedral for the Diocese of Oklahoma.

-Since 1982 the Cathedral has expanded its campus 100 percent, quadrupled regular Sunday attendance to four hundred, and established an endowment.
-St. Paul’s has an annual operating budget of over one million dollars.
-The Cathedral houses a food pantry and emergency assistance service, the Guild of St. George, that serves 4,500 needy families a year.
-The Cathedral provides space for A.A. meetings, community music programs and serves as a location for the opening ceremony of the annual Martin Luther King, Jr. parade.
+Since 1982 the Cathedral has expanded its campus, increased regular Sunday attendance and established an endowment.
+Known as the Guild of St. George, the Cathedral also houses a food pantry and emergency assistance service that serves 4,500 needy families a year.
+The Cathedral provides space for 12-Step meetings, community music programs and serves as a location for the opening ceremony of the annual Martin Luther King, Jr. parade.

-In the early 1990's the Cathedral purchased an adjacent junkyard and converted the lot into a child-friendly garden.
-As a reminder of the effect of the bombing on our community, the children of St. Paul's planted a weeping willow tree in the garden in memory of the children who were killed in the Murrah Building.
+In the early 1990's, the Cathedral purchased an adjacent junkyard and converted the lot into a child-friendly garden.
+As a reminder of the effect of the bombing on our community, the children of St. Paul's planted a Weeping Willow in the Cathedral Garden in memory of the children who were killed in the Murrah Building.

-Eventually St. Paul's purchased the old auto body shop adjacent to the garden and built the Dean Back Building, now the center of administration and the home of the Guild of St. George.
-A million dollar garden renovation and columbarium construction project was completed in the spring of 2011.
+Eventually, St. Paul's purchased an old auto body shop adjacent to the Garden and built the Dean Back Administrative Building, which is also the home of the Guild of St. George.
+A million dollar Garden renovation and Columbarium construction project was completed in the spring of 2011.

-St. Paul’s abides as a sacred place on earth and a gateway to heaven.
+As it is, St. Paul’s abides as a sacred place on Earth and as a gateway to Heaven.

-This side chapel is located in an alcove to the left of the chancel at St. Paul's Cathedral and was dedicated Saturday, January 17, 2004.
+Located in an alcove to the left of the chancel at St. Paul's Cathedral is the Oakerhater Chapel.